-Let’s take an example of a car salesman: most likely they would like to be viewed as outgoing, friendly, trustworthy, honest and experienced at selling vehicles.
+For example, a car salesperson would most likely want to be viewed as outgoing, friendly, trustworthy, honest and experienced at selling vehicles.
 How could they portray that image through social media and their other networks?

 Create and expand your network.
 Building a network of professional contacts is an important asset when searching for a job.
 It allows you to connect with more professionals.
 Recruiters will know what opportunities you are looking for.

 Networking simply means interacting with and exchanging information with people through online platforms and at business and social events or projects.

 After your initial meeting, nurture the relationship to develop contacts and networks.
 You will benefit from connections, as they might endorse your skills and expertise and even refer you to their network.